stackrox/stackrox/README.md

 The deploy script will:

  1. Launch Central.
- 1. Create a cluster configuration and a service identity, then deploy the cluster sensor using that configuration and those credentials.
+ 1. Create a cluster configuration and a service identity
+ 1. Deploy the cluster sensor using that configuration and those credentials

 You can set the environment variable `MAIN_IMAGE_TAG` in your shell to ensure that you get the version you want.